 If I am invited to audition, should I travel to New York?

 The same artistic panel adjudicates each audition and the same audition material is given in each city which allows for a fair audition process for all students.
 If you are interested in viewing the facilities of The Ailey School and Fordham University, this can be done once you are accepted and are making your decision about which university to attend.
 Fordham University holds an open house for accepted students in April and current B.F.A. students will be on hand for a small performance and discussion.
 Please make arrangements to visit in advance.

-When will I be informed of the acceptance decision?
+When will I be informed of the admission decision?

-You will be informed by Fordham University, not The Ailey School, between the end of March and the middle of April 2012.
+You will be informed by Fordham University, not The Ailey School, in mid-March of 2014.

 What is the maximum number of students accepted?